ggreer/geoff.greer.fm/_posts/2013-03-10-random-css-stupidity.md

 binary_search(0, 1, 0);
 </script>

 Use Web Inspector or Firebug or whatever to verify my claims.
-You'll notice the top green box's padding is close to zero, but not quite.
-The bottom green box's padding is slightly larger, putting it over the threshold and not collapsing the child's margins.
+You'll notice the top blue box's padding is close to zero, but not quite.
+The bottom box's padding is slightly larger, putting it over the threshold and not collapsing the child's margins.

 The exact padding depends on your browser.
 Chrome's [Planck length](http://en.wikipedia.org/wiki/Planck_length) is 1/64th of a pixel.
 The reason for this is explained on [Webkit's LayoutUnit page](http://trac.webkit.org/wiki/LayoutUnit).
 Firefox uses about 1/120th of a pixel, but I have no idea why.
 Safari doesn't care about anything less than 0.99 pixels.
 This seems fitting for a browser made by Apple.
+Surprisingly, Internet Explorer 8's resolution is 1/100th of a pixel.

 It shouldn't need mentioning, but do **not** use this for browser detection.
-Browser detection is bad, but there are many better ways to do it.
+[Browser detection is bad](http://www.quirksmode.org/js/support.html), but if you're going to do it, [use a more reliable method](http://www.quirksmode.org/js/detect.html).